 Fresno was in a free fall of hopelessness.
-The year was 1992, gangs ruled the streets and were a major cause of 87 homicides.
+In the year 1992, gangs ruled the streets and were a major cause of 87 homicides.
 Night after night on the evening news and day after day in the newspaper, gang violence was rampant.
-With over 14,000 vehicles stolen that year, Fresno earned national notoriety as the car-theft capital of California, second only to Newark, New Jersey in vehicles stolen per capita.
-In a national survey of most desirable places to live, Fresno ranked No. 227 out of 227.
+Over 14,000 vehicles were stolen that year, earning Fresno national notoriety as the car-theft capital of the U.S., second only to Newark, New Jersey.
+In a national survey of most desirable places to live, Fresno ranked last… 227 out of 227.

 The cycle of anger and fear had to be broken.
 Rev. Roger Minassian took up the mantle to be the first of many who would help break that cycle.
 He left his church where he was the pastor and followed Jesus on the streets of the city.

 Hope Now For Youth was founded by the Rev. Roger Minassian, in Fresno, California on February 1, 1993 to hire Christian collegians to work out of churches as Vocational Placement Counselors for at-risk and gang young men, ages 16 to 24.